A Game of Thrones-Chapter 39

 Cersei leaps to Jaime’s defense, accusing Ned and his men of attacking Jaime while returning drunk from a brothel.
 Ned calmly reminds Robert that he should know him better than that, and that Littlefinger will confirm his story.
 Robert replies that Littlefinger only said they had been returning from a brothel.
 Ned angrily informs Robert that he was at the brothel to visit Robert’s bastard daughter.
 When Robert criticizes the girl’s choice of name Ned has a hard time keeping his temper as he demands to know how one could expect a 15-year-old whore to have better sense.
 He then tells Robert that the girl is in love with him.

-Ned then asks for Robert’s leave to bring Jaime Lannister back to face justice.
+Ned asks for Robert’s leave to bring Jaime back to face justice.
 Robert tells him to leave it alone and make peace with Jaime.
 Ned declares that if that is Robert’s notion of justice he is pleased he is no longer his Hand.
 Cersei declares, "If any man had dared speak to a Targaryen as he had spoken to you—" but Robert cuts her off by asking angrily if she mistook him for Aerys.
-Cersei presses on regardless, telling Robert that she took him for a king, that Jaime and Tyrion are his brothers by marriage, and that Ned dishonors them all by driving off one brother and taking the second captive.
+Cersei presses on regardless, telling Robert that she took him for a king, that Jaime and Tyrion are his brothers by marriage, and that Ned dishonors them all by driving off one brother and abducting the other.
 She steps too far, however, when she declares that Robert should be the one in skirts and her in armor.
 Robert’s face goes purple with rage and he lashes out with a blow to Cersei’s face that knocks her to the floor.
 Cersei remarks that she will wear the bruise as a badge of honor before she is escorted out by Ser Meryn Trant.